Maikol2000/learn_entity/README.md

 ﻿
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Run `dotnet run --environment Production` for a prod server.
+But still fail

+##ERROR